k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: the Wizard of Yendor could be awakened prematurely on wizard1 level
 - The Red Horse has a chance to spawn wearing barding
+- Fix: blanked spellbooks from reading not updating in permanent inventory